johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 # Motivation
-Current Open Enclave SDK provides code integrity and data confidentiality at run-time but not binary confidentiality on a disk.
-The signed enclave binary is in plaintext and can be reverse engineered to reveal code logic and secret data embedded in the enclave image.
+Current Open Enclave SDK provides code integrity and data confidentiality at run-time but not enclave binary confidentiality on a disk.
+The enclave binary is in plaintext and can be reverse engineered to reveal code logic and secret data embedded in the enclave image.

 The Open Enclave Protected Code Loader shall enable providing confidentiality and integrity to the IP sections in enclave image, i.e. , the ELF file.